 What do over 1,200 students do together in Reynolds Gym for 12 continuous hours in March?
 They dance, sing, play games, hear inspirational stories and have an outrageous time, all to help find a cure for cancer.
-So get on your feet, and get ready to dance! wakenshake.com
+So get on your feet and get ready to dance! phi.wfu.edu/wakenshake